feiskyer/chatgpt-copilot/README.md

 ## Features

-- ➕ Use GPT-4, GPT-3.5, GPT3 or Codex models using your API Key from OpenAI or Azure OpenAI Service
+- ➕ Use GPT-4, GPT-3.5, Claude 3 or OpenAI compatible local models with your API Key from OpenAI, Azure OpenAI Service or Anthropic.
 - 📃 Get streaming answers to your prompts in sidebar conversation window
 - 🔥 Stop the responses to save your tokens.
 - 📝 Create files or fix your code with one click or with keyboard shortcuts.